bit3archive/contao-improvements/README.md

 - wordwrap
 - standardize

-`<other istert tag>` can be every other insert tag, including the wrapper insert tag itself (see Recursive example).
+`<other insert tag>` can be every other insert tag, including the wrapper insert tag itself (see Recursive example).

 ### Example